Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

     du_dx[0,0,1,0,0] # derivative of u[0,0,1] with respect to x[0,0]
     du_dx[0,0,0,1,1] # derivative of u[0,0,0] with respect to x[1,1]

-Note that this may change in the future, as developers are unsatisfied with extensions of this method to second order and higher derivatives.
+Note that this may change in the future, as developers are currently unsatisfied with extensions of this method to second order and higher derivatives.

 The BlackBox_Standardized Method
 ********************************